dazdaz/azure-aks/README.md

 ## Azure Kubernetes Service

-Official Docs for AKS deployment are now available here or you can read this guide https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster
+Official Docs for AKS deployment are now available here or you can read this guide<br>
+https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster

 ```